 MLH3 is a member of the MutL homolog family of MMR proteins[63].
 MLH3 dimerizes with MLH1, resulting in the MutL complex, which is primarily involved in meiotic recombination rather than in mitotic genetic stability[68].

-The MLH3 gene is located in the long arm of chromosome 14 (14q24.3), consists of 13 exons, and encodes a 1453 amino-acid long protein.
-Homozygous truncating germline variant S1188* was first detected in a Swedish unexplained AAP case[21] and more recently in one more AAP and two CAP subjects from Finland, suggesting a founder effect[16] (Figure 1G).
-Authors hypothesize the involvement of a defective DNA damage response and/or recombination related-processes in the pathogenesis of these cases[16].
+The MLH3 gene is located in the long arm of chromosome 14 (14q24.3), consists of 13 exons, and encodes a 1,453 amino acid protein.
+The homozygous truncating germline variant S1188* was first detected in an unexplained Swedish AAP case[21], and more recently in one more AAP and two CAP subjects from Finland, suggesting a founder effect[16] (Figure 1G).
+Authors hypothesize the involvement of a defective DNA damage response and/or recombination-related processes in the pathogenesis of these cases[16].

 Once again, research on additional cohorts is needed to reinforce the significance of MLH3 as an AP predisposition gene.